f5devcentral/f5-puppet/README.md

 ### f5_command

 Sends an arbitrary command to an BIG-IP node.
-TMSH command has no `ensure => absent` functionality.
+TMSH command has no `ensure => absent` functionality.It provides a way to execute native tmsh or bash commands ( using the REST API (/mgmt/tm/util/bash)

 #### Parameters